 The 2021 event was primarily online.
 There was a virtual parade at 10:00 am followed by a virtual stage with a series of pre-recorded videos.
 Both of these activities were accessible online.
 In 2021 there were also online salmon barbeque cooking demonstrations.

-In 2022 the Steveston Salmon Festival features in-person activities from June 25th to July 1st.
-The pre-Canada Day events include the Pacific Rim Kite Festival on June 25th and 26th.
-There is not a big parade this year either; rather, the July 1st events are being split up into different festival “zones” around Steveston.
-Each of them contains its own events and entertainment to enjoy.
+In 2022 the Steveston Salmon Festival featured in-person activities from June 25th to July 1st.
+The pre-Canada Day events included the Pacific Rim Kite Festival on June 25th and 26th.
+There was no big parade in 2022 either; rather, the July 1st events were split up into different festival “zones” around Steveston.
+Each of them contained its own events and entertainment to enjoy.
+2023 details are to be confirmed.

 Steveston Salmon Festival

 - Art Show – plenty of paintings and other pieces from local artists on display.

 - Horticulture Show – arrangements of beautiful flowers and more in the Steveston Community Centre’s multi-purpose room.

-- Japanese Cultural Show – there is to be traditional Japanese tea ceremonies and more.
+- Japanese Cultural Show – there are traditional Japanese tea ceremonies and more.

 - Sammy’s Fun Zone – an area for the little ones including a mini waterpark.